jeffreychaplin/home-gh-pages/videogames/_posts/2021-01-18-thecircuit.md

 **The Circuit** is a game I created for Ludum Dare 39 during the weekend of Friday July 28th 2017.
 The theme for Ludum Dare 39 was *"Running out of Power"*.

-This was my first game jam competition... and it was so much fun!
-Thanks Justin for talking me into doing it!
+This was my first game jam competition.

 ## About The Game